 As one of those students, Stephanie DelVento ’16 , used the hands-on experience opportunities at DelVal to challenge her to try new things and find the right career path for her.

-DelVento was drawn to DelVal for the intimate classes and hands-on programs, and committed to the College because she knew she wouldn’t be “another faceless number lost in the crowd.”
+DelVento was drawn to DelVal for the intimate classes and hands-on programs, and committed to the University because she knew she wouldn’t be “another faceless number lost in the crowd.”

 She felt encouraged and received guidance by her classmates, as well as faculty and staff on campus, which helped her take an open approach to figure out her major.